Interview Q&A

 Unit Testing C# Programming Tutorial · Testing

-Alternatively, wrap static calls in interfaces or use tools like Microsoft Fakes or JustMock that
+Answer: Refactor static methods into instance methods where possible for easier testing. lternatively, wrap static calls in interfaces or use tools like Microsoft Fakes or JustMock that support static mocking.

 Permalink